epccs/RPUftdi/Hardware/Testing/readme.md

 [20662.512328] usb 1-4.3: Detected FT-X
 [20662.512686] usb 1-4.3: FTDI USB Serial Device converter now attached to ttyUSB0 ...
-rsutherland@conversion:~/Samba/RPUftdi/CheckDTR$ picocom -b 38400 /dev/ttyUSB0
+rsutherland@conversion:~/RPUftdi/CheckDTR$ picocom -b 38400 /dev/ttyUSB0
 ```

-Plug in a jumper from TX to RX pins, which go to the MCU board, and verify each character echo's.
+Verify each character echo's.
 Turn off power (unplug USB).

 ## Load i2c-debug into an MCU board

-Plug the DUT into a bare metal MCU board (e.g. RPUno).
+Plug the DUT into a ATmega328p MCU board (e.g. RPUno).
 Connect USB from a host computer to the RPUftdi to power the bus manager.
 Connect the ICSP tool (J9).

 Use the command line to select the Host2Remote source working directory.
 Run the makefile rule used to load Host2Remote firmware.